Frequently Asked Questions

 Yes.
 All official communications after acceptance will occur via your university email.
 This means communication with Advising, Financial Aid, and all other university support services.
 Please remember your login credentials.
 You may set up your William Paterson University Outlook email to forward messages to your personal account.

+Technology plays an essential role in higher education, and William Paterson University is committed to making sure technology is a core part of your academic experience.
+To support this, it is recommend students have a laptop that meets minimum technical requirements to run university software.
+If you’re buying a new laptop, please follow the recommended specifications by visiting: Laptop Recommendations.
 All Blackboard questions and problems should be directed to the IT Help Desk.
 You should expect an answer within 24 hours, but most responses will come sooner.
 Please include as much detail as possible, such as the department and number of your course and the exact nature of your need.
 Browsers: Google Chrome, Mozilla Firefox and Microsoft Internet Explorer are all certified by Blackboard for this version of Bb Learn, but experience has demonstrated Chrome creates the fewest problems for users.
 Mac users should avoid the Safari browser and use Chrome or Firefox instead.
 Blackboard Collaborate will only work with Google Chrome.
 Blackboard works best when users have installed the latest version of Java.

 Nursing FAQs